jennie/community-manual/community-guidelines/mentor-and-volunteer-guidelines.md

 ### Respect Diverse Identities

-* Do not make assumptions about identity, experiences, or pronouns
-* Always use a person's pronouns
+* Do not make assumptions about identity, experiences, or pronouns and always use a person's pronouns if they've been communicated (default to "they" if not)
 * Allow participants space and time to disclose as much or as little information about their identity and background as they wish
 * Treat all participants with respect and assume they know more about what they are trying to create than you do